roydegeest/rakwireless-docs/docs/Product-Categories/WisLink/RAK2247/Datasheet/README.md

 ##### Power Supply

-RAK2247 LPWAN Gateway Concentrator Module must be supplied through the **3.3Vaux** pins by a **DC power supply**.
+RAK2247 WisLink-LoRa must be supplied through the **3.3Vaux** pins by a **DC power supply**.
 The voltage must be stable, because during this operation the current drawn from 3.3Vaux can vary significantly, based on the power consumption profile of the SX1301 chip (please refer to **SX1301 [datasheet](https://www.semtech.com/uploads/documents/sx1301.pdf)**).

 ##### SPI Interface